6 whales refloated after stranding on New Zealand beach

-WELLINGTON, New Zealand (AP) — Conservation workers and volunteers in New Zealand have managed to refloat six surviving stranded whales and are hoping they’ll soon swim away into deeper water.
+WELLINGTON, New Zealand (AP) — Conservation workers and volunteers in New Zealand managed to refloat six surviving stranded whales on Tuesday and were hoping the animals would soon swim away into deeper water.

-Ten pygmy killer whales were found stranded Sunday at Ninety Mile Beach on the North Island.
+Ten pygmy killer whales were initially found stranded Sunday at Ninety Mile Beach on the North Island.
 Two whales later died there.

-On Monday evening, crews transported the remaining animals on hay-lined trailers to Rarawa Beach where the sea conditions were calmer.
-They refloated them on the high tide Tuesday.
-Two of the whales beached themselves again and were euthanized.
+On Monday evening, crews transported the remaining animals on hay-lined trailers to Rarawa Beach on the opposite coast of the peninsula, where the sea conditions were calmer.
+The trip took about an hour, said Department of Conservation ranger Jamie Werner.

-Department of Conservation ranger Jamie Werner said the remaining whales were swimming about 400 meters (437 yards) from the shoreline and were being monitored.
+Werner said the whales were then placed in a tidal stream to relieve the pressure on their bodies.
+But he said the whales became too buoyant and were moved onto the sand, where volunteers kept a vigil through the night, regularly cooling the animals with water.

 Most Read Nation & World Stories